igrejaadventista/deploy-feliz7play.com/app/wp-content/plugins/wp-mail-smtp/readme.txt

-=== WP Mail SMTP by WPForms ===
+=== WP Mail SMTP by WPForms - The Most Popular SMTP and Email Log Plugin ===
-Contributors: wpforms, jaredatch, smub, slaFFik
+Contributors: wpforms, jaredatch, smub, slaFFik, capuderg
 Tags: smtp, wp mail smtp, wordpress smtp, gmail smtp, sendgrid smtp, mailgun smtp, mail, mailer, phpmailer, wp_mail, email, mailgun, sengrid, gmail, sendinblue, wp smtp
 Requires at least: 5.2
-Tested up to: 5.9
+Tested up to: 6.2
-Stable tag: 3.4.0
+Stable tag: 3.8.0
-Requires PHP: 5.6.20
+Requires PHP: 7.2

 Make email delivery easy for WordPress.
-Connect with SMTP, Gmail, Outlook, SendGrid, Mailgun, Zoho, SES, and more.
+Connect with SMTP, Gmail, Outlook, SendGrid, Mailgun, SES, Zoho, + more.
+Rated #1 WordPress SMTP Email plugin.

 == Description ==

 ### WordPress Mail SMTP Plugin

 Having problems with your WordPress site not sending emails?
 You're not alone.
-Over 2 million websites use WP Mail SMTP to send their emails reliably.
+Over 3 million websites use WP Mail SMTP to send their emails reliably.

 Our goal is to make email deliverability easy and reliable.
 We want to ensure your emails reach the inbox.

 WP Mail SMTP fixes your email deliverability by reconfiguring WordPress to use a proper SMTP provider when sending emails.

 Best of all, our easy-to-use Setup Wizard and detailed documentation guide you through the process.

+WP Mail SMTP is free and has everything you need to reliably send your WordPress emails!

+<a href="https://wpmailsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">**WP Mail SMTP Pro**</a> unlocks even more powerful features like email logging, advanced email reporting and stats, backup connections, email alerts, smart conditional routing, and much more.

 #### What is SMTP?